Gwinnett Technical College’s Quality Enhancement Plan (QEP) is STRIDE!

 - William Crissman: Coordinator for Institutional Research and Assessment

-- Trudy Dunson: Instructor, Business Management
+- Trudy Dunson: Instructor of Business Management

 - Jeanette Faucett: Asset Management Specialist

-- Susan Goines: Coordinator, Career Services
+- Susan Goines: Career Services Coordinator

 - Wendy Lee: Administrative Support Assistant for Veterans Affairs